-Thank you to this year's fabulous conference planning committee!
+Thank you to the 2018 conference planning committee!

 Aiyana Potts works at The Food Trust as the Project Manager for the Get HYPE Philly! initiative and convenes the collective's citywide Youth Leadership Council.
 She graduated from Mount Holyoke College with a self-designed degree in Urban Sociology and Educational Studies.
 Over the course of 12 years, her youth empowerment experience has included teaching, program design and curriculum development, and working as a Dean of Students.
 Social justice, equity, and community driven advocacy are key foundational components of the work she does.
 When she is not with young people or at her desk, she is off memorizing lines, on the mats doing mixed martial arts, or rehearsing choreography in a dance studio.